 Mi abuela era alta y guapa.
 Tenía el pelo oscuro.
 Era una persona muy buena = My grandma was tall and pretty.
 She had dark hair.
 She was a very good person.

-– Actions that were happening regularly in the past:
+– Actions that used to happen or were happening regularly in the past:

-– Actions or descriptions that serve as background for another main action.
+– Actions or situations that serve as background for another main action in the past:

 Ayer llovía mucho y por eso no salí. = Yesterday it was raining a lot and because of that I didn’t go out. (main action: didn’t go out.
 Background action: it was raining)